The Trans-Tasman IP Attorneys Board regulates IP attorneys in Australia and New Zealand.

 The Board is responsible for assessing initial applications prior to seeking registration as a patent and/or trade marks attorney.

 - Academic qualifications to become a Patent attorney

 - Exemptions from a topic group from a non-accredited course of study

 - Restoration in other circumstances

 Applications for Board approval can be complex and time consuming.
 Applicants are encouraged to start their applications early and submit them well before the final due date.
-This gives us time to conduct a preliminary review and identify any additional information you will need to provide.
+This gives the secretariat time to conduct a preliminary review and identify any additional information you may need to provide.